 Scandinavian design is not all about plain, muted colour combinations, however.
 Think of designers such as the Finish company, Marimekko, who are famed for their vibrant use of bright patterns in their ceramics and fabrics, Scandinavian interiors work brilliantly when accented with a powerful coloured or patterned element such as a feature wall.

-While thanks to central heating and other innovations over the 20th century that provided us with new ways to heat our homes, here in the UK the majority of fireplaces in our houses have been blocked up.
-In Scandinavia they retained a primal love for fire places, with many homes still featuring them in at least one room of a typical home.
+Due to central heating and other innovations over the 20th century that provided us with new ways to heat our homes, here in the UK the majority of fireplaces in our houses have been blocked up.
+In Scandinavia, however, they retained a primal love for fire places, with many homes still featuring them in at least one room of a typical home.

 Unlike the ornate, central fireplaces with mantel pieces which are typical of British homes, the Scandinavians favour more modern looking log burners typically positioned in a corner of the room.

 Scandinavia, most notably Finland, has produced a wealth of modernist furniture designers, such as Alvar Aalto and Arne Jacobsen.
 As a result, Scandinavian interior design heavily embraces modern furniture with a focus on functionalism rather than the unnecessary adorations of more traditional furniture designs.